TamerB/practicing_algorithms/breadth_first_over_array_alternative/README.md

+## Breadth First over array alternative

 This is an example code of detecting adjacent 1s (horisontally and vertically) in a bidimensional array.

-**USAGE
+This example is to check if their are better approaches to solve such problem other than (or better than) using Breadth First algorithm.

+## USAGE

 In your terminal type

     $ python bfs_over_array_alt.py array1 array2